You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 Stand facing a wall, bench, or countertop with your hands gently pressing into it for support.

-Walk feet back slightly to create a slight lean—a mini plank-like position.
+Walk your feet back slightly, creating a mini plank-like position.

 Gently engage your core—think “tall and zipped.”

-Shift weight to one leg, keeping a soft knee.
+Shift your weight to one leg while keeping a soft knee.

 Kick the opposite leg straight back behind you, squeezing your glute.